 Which event did you participate in?

-I have ridden the Iron Horse Bicycle Classic (IHBC) in Durango four times.
-This year will be my fifth.
+I have ridden the Iron Horse Bicycle Classic (IHBC) in Durango five times.
+This year will be my sixth.
 Before I decided to do the ride, I hadn’t been on a bike in 40 years; so, it was a big goal.

 I started doing spin classes and then, when it was time to start training outside, I bought a bike.
 During one of the training rides, Joe Williams rode up to me and said, “I’m going to ride with you today.”
 He could tell I was really struggling and stepped up to help me see it through.
 As we rode, he told me his Parkinson’s story and suddenly complaining felt all wrong.
 Joe was so encouraging and such a great coach that instead of thinking about how difficult it was, I had a really meaningful experience.